 The Attorney General will perform his or her duties through a Justice Service of the United States of America, constituted pursuant to law.
 He or she shall nominate, and by and with the advice and consent of the Senate, shall appoint officers of the Justice Service; but the Congress may by law vest the appointment of such inferior officers as it thinks proper in the Attorney General alone.
 The Attorney General will have authority to fill up all vacancies within the Justice Service that may happen during the recess of the Senate, by granting commissions which will expire at the end of their next session, as well as authority to remove any officer of the Justice Service.

-The Attorney General will hold office during a term of six years, subject to Section 4 of this Article, and thereafter will continue in office until replaced.
+The Attorney General will hold office during a term of six years, subject to Section 4 of this Article provides for a shorter initial term for such office.

-The President of the United States shall nominate the Attorney General, who will take office upon confirmation by a two thirds vote of the Senate, with the President pro tempore of the Senate presiding when the Senate sits for such purpose.
+The Vice President of the United States shall nominate the Attorney General, who will take office upon confirmation by a two thirds vote of the Senate, with the President pro tempore of the Senate presiding when the Senate sits for such purpose.
 Authority to nominate the next Attorney General will devolve on the Speaker of the House of Representatives if the Vice President has not nominated a candidate twenty days after the start of a term of the office of Attorney General is vacant and the Vice President has made no nomination, the office of Vice President is also vacant for twenty consecutive days.
 No person will be eligible to the office of Attorney General who has, during the past six years, served as Attorney General for any period or as Acting Attorney General for more than ninety days.

 In addition to impeachment and removal, the Attorney General may be removed or suspended from office by a two thirds vote of each of the houses of Congress, solely for inability to discharge the powers and duties of said office due to illness, injury, or infirmity.